mersinvald/disciplinator/README.md

 external callbacks as long as they fall into the `Box<Fn(headmaster::State) -> Result<(), failure::Error>` interface, it's possible to define any actions to be triggered as events.

-This repository ships the `executor` binary in `driver/drivers/executor` which is a handy mediator between the `driver` lib and user-defined actions.
+This repository ships the `executor` binary in [driver/drivers/executor](driver/drivers/executor) which is a handy mediator between the `driver` lib and user-defined actions.
 Actions are represented as `Plugins`, which are just executable files with a manifest file attached to them.
 Plugins may be implemented in any language, be it `bash`, `python`, `ruby`, or even `PowerShell` is one feels like it.
-Plugin may as well be a binary file produced by `Rust`, `C` or any other compiler.
+Plugin may as well be a binary file produced by `Rust`, `C` or any other language compiler.
 Anything as long as it's executable.

 The plugin Manifest defines on which events plugin should be ran, and if it's enabled.